 Early childhood is a unique stage in your child’s life – a time of rapid brain development, unbridled enthusiasm for learning, and boundless energy for exploration and discovery.
 Joy, delight, laughter, and play propel early thinking and learning.
-At Nido de Aguilas’ Early Childhood Center, we honor this special time in your child’s educational journey by creating the ideal environment for whole child development.
+At Nido de Aguilas’ Early Years School, we honor this special time in your child’s educational journey by creating the ideal environment for whole child development.

 It is well established that optimal development and learning during the early years is most likely to occur when children establish positive, caring relationships with their teachers and classmates, when they receive carefully planned adult guidance and support from knowledgeable and experienced educators, and when they have many opportunities to explore interesting environments with many things to do and learn.
 We promise to provide all of these things for your child so that the early childhood years create the best beginning for a lifetime of learning!

 Each class has a lead teacher and assistant teacher, and class sizes are capped at 15 students in PK, 18 students in K1, and 22 students in K2.
 Each grade has a Team Lead to ensure coherent and coordinated curriculum planning across the grade and within the division, and our teachers and assistant teachers enrich their individual classes with their own unique teaching styles, backgrounds, and interests.
 Classrooms are bright and inviting spaces with rotating displays of educational materials, designed with learning centers supporting curricular projects.